Reselling the right to reside on different contractual basis

-When establishing the price at which an accommodation unit is to be resold the former resident and the scheme operator are obliged to agree the figure as set out in Section 60 of the Retirement Villages Act.
+When establishing the price at which a right to reside in an accommodation unit is to be sold, the former resident and the scheme operator are obliged to agree the figure as set out in Section 60 of the Retirement Villages Act.

 Scheme operators have taken to offering new residents a variety of alternative contracts for the same accommodation unit (in one known case four different alternatives) in order to meet market expectations or in order to achieve sales using a different financial model.

 By way of example a unit previously sold freehold may be offered for resale on a leasehold contract or a unit previously held on a full capital appreciation may be offered on a non-capital appreciation contract to a new resident.